pzemtsov/pzemtsov.github.io/_posts/2014-05-18-size-does-matter.md

 (where no overflow occurs, and the result is big) would be incorrect.
 This means we can't embed this addition into the addressing mode of a load instructions, because address calculations are always 64 bits on this processor.

-We know that in this loop `dst_pos` is actually small, it stays within interval `[0..DST_SIZE-1]`, and, since we know the value of `DST_SIZE`, we could figure out that the overflow would never happen.
-This would allow to perform all calculations in the most efficient operand size, which is 64 bit in this case.
-But it seems that the compiler does not perform this optimisation.
+We know that in this loop `dst_pos` is actually small, it stays within interval `[0..DST_SIZE-1]`.
+If the compiler established this fact (and there are techniques of an interval analysis that make it possible), it could use the most efficient operand size instead of the declared size.
+The results would not differ because no overflow would ever happen.
+Unfortunately, it seems that the compiler does not perform this optimisation.

 Why are `int` and `unsigned` 32 bits?
 -------------------------------------